Skip to main contentSkip to navigation

 Does ZFS make data recovery unnecessary?

-No. ZFS provides stronger integrity guarantees than hardware RAID through checksumming, copy-on-write, and self-healing.
-But ZFS cannot protect against failures exceeding the redundancy level, corrupted pool metadata on all drives, user error (deleting files without snapshots), or NAND degradation in SSD-based pools.
+No. ZFS provides stronger data integrity guarantees than hardware RAID through checksumming, copy-on-write, and self-healing reads.
+However, ZFS cannot protect against all failure modes.
+If enough drives in a vdev fail to exceed the redundancy level (e.g., two drives in a single-parity RAIDZ1), the pool becomes unimportable.
+If the pool metadata on all drives is corrupted (possible with firmware bugs, controller errors, or multiple simultaneous failures), the pool cannot mount.
+ZFS also cannot protect against user error (deleting files without snapshots) or NAND degradation in SSD-based pools.

 Why should I not put ZFS behind a hardware RAID controller?